rippleitinnz/XRPL-Devs/README.md

-This list provides no guarantee as to the abilities of any developer on this list nor is it advice on who you should consider to use for your project.
-Do your own reserach before engaging.
+**NOTE** This list provides no guarantee as to the abilities of any developer on this list, nor is it advice on who you should consider to use for your project.
+Always do your own research before engaging.